Single Moms, Consider the "I" in Parenting

 - 2019 Jul 17

-There is not a parent alive who does not agree that parenting takes hard work, dedication, and a long-term stamina never heard of, before you became one!
-You can read every parenting book on the market, attend every parenting seminar or workshop available, and talk to the best parents you know…and still there will be unanswered questions, worries, or concerns.
+There is not a parent alive who does not agree that parenting takes hard work, dedication, and long-term stamina never heard of before you became one!
+You can read every parenting book on the market, attend every parenting seminar or workshop available, and talk to the best parents you know, and still, there will be unanswered questions, worries, or concerns.
 Parenthood is not for the faint of heart.
 It is not for the weak.
 That’s for sure!

 All that said, parenthood is truly a gift – a divine blessing.
 But no matter how big the blessing, the challenge is a big one, too.
 We are to raise children up in the way they should go, according to Proverbs 22:6.
 But what does that mean?
 What way should they go?
 We, us, numero uno, is now responsible for another human being.
 It’s pretty scary when you think about it.
 Yet, we know God doesn’t make mistakes, and He has given us these little treasures to raise.
 That means He trusts that we have the skills necessary to do it well.
 Sure, we’ll make some mistakes, and we’ll learn from them.
 And we’ll do it better next week.

 To survive and thrive in this parenting season for the next 20 years, there is an important principle you need to consider – The “I” in Parenting.
 In order for you to be the best mom, you need to have a strong foundation.
 That foundation is who you are at your core.
 Many parents begin the work of parenting techniques and do’s and don’ts of raising a toddler or a teenager, but they never address the core of who they are that lays the foundation for all those principles.
 So if you are looking for a fresh parenting outlook, or maybe you are in a season where you are absolutely exhausted and fear you are failing as a mom, then ask yourself the following questions: